 Originally developed in the 1970’s by Bill Mollison and David Holmgren Permaculture draws on understanding natural patterns, indigenous land management practices, modern day science, a design approach, and 3 core ethics:

-Permaculture is a revolutionary whole systems approach to the design, re-design, and creation of living systems for human habitat which regenerate rather than degenerate the natural systems upon which we all depend.
-It combines traditional ‘pattern languages’, and indigenous techniques with contemporary leading edge research and practice.
+Permaculture is a whole systems approach to the design, re-design, and creation of living human habitats which regenerate rather than degenerate, the natural systems upon which we all depend.

-It is based on learning from natural patterns, and working with, rather than against nature and is founded on three key ethics – Earth Care, People Care and Fair Share.
+It is based on learning from natural patterns, and working with, rather than against nature.

-One of the underlying assumptions is that EVERYTHING IS CONNECTED and that it is by exploring and designing with the relationships between things as well as the things themselves, that we can create these productive, regenerating and self managing systems.
+One of the underlying understandings of Permaculture is that EVERYTHING IS CONNECTED and it is the relationships between things as well as the things themselves, that allow us to create productive, regenerating and self managing systems.

 Permaculture provides a positive and active response to the overwhelming issues we see and experience in our human and natural world